How much does it cost to add a second story in Los Angeles?

 The process requires for your design/build team to take up the gravel, restructure the foundation and framing.
 In many cases, this means that your existing foundation and framing will be rejuvenated making it more durable.

-Second Story Addition in Los Angeles · Levi Construction
+Second Story Addition in Los Angeles · Levi Design Build

 With a second story addition, it is more than likely that you will also have to restructure exterior and interior walls.
 The benefit of this restructure is not only present on your new second story, but also on your existing first floor.
 Such an addition will consequently mean that your first floor will also have a considerable upgrade in framing, walls, and foundation.